Intellivision Lives: Tommy Tallarico Will Relaunch 1980s Console - Slashdot

 At the time, videogames were a lot less popular and millions of units sold was impressive.

 Do it right.
 No shitty software emulation.
-(Score:1)
+(Score:2)

 Will it duplicate the voice?
 (Score:1)